sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 1. Arizona 2: Ann Kirkpatrick is retiring.
 2. California 14: Jackie Speier is retiring.
 3. California 37: Karen Bass is retiring to run for mayor of Los Angeles.
+4. California 40: Lucille Roybal-Allard is retiring.
-4. California 47: Alan Lowenthal is retiring.
+5. California 47: Alan Lowenthal is retiring.
-5. Florida 7: Stephanie Murphy is retiring.
+6. Florida 7: Stephanie Murphy is retiring.
-6. Florida 10: Val Demings is retiring to run for U.S. senator.
+7. Florida 10: Val Demings is retiring to run for U.S. senator.
-7. Florida 13: Charlie Crist is retiring to run for governor of Florida.
+8. Florida 13: Charlie Crist is retiring to run for governor of Florida.
-8. Illinois 17: Cheri Bustos is retiring.
+9. Illinois 17: Cheri Bustos is retiring.
-9. Kentucky 3: John Yarmuth is retiring.
+10. Kentucky 3: John Yarmuth is retiring.
-10. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
+11. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
-11. New Jersey 8: Albio Sires is retiring.
+12. New Jersey 8: Albio Sires is retiring.
-12. New York 3: Thomas Suozzi is retiring to run for governor of New York.
+13. New York 3: Thomas Suozzi is retiring to run for governor of New York.
-13. North Carolina 1: G. K. Butterfield is retiring.
+14. North Carolina 1: G. K. Butterfield is retiring.
-14. North Carolina 4: David Price is retiring.
+15. North Carolina 4: David Price is retiring.
-15. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
+16. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
-16. Oregon 4: Peter DeFazio is retiring.
+17. Oregon 4: Peter DeFazio is retiring.
-17. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
+18. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
-18. Pennsylvania 18: Mike Doyle is retiring.
+19. Pennsylvania 18: Mike Doyle is retiring.
-19. Texas 30: Eddie Bernice Johnson is retiring.
+20. Texas 30: Eddie Bernice Johnson is retiring.
-20. Texas 34: Filemon Vela Jr. is retiring.
+21. Texas 34: Filemon Vela Jr. is retiring.
-21. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
+22. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
-22. Wisconsin 3: Ron Kind is retiring.
+23. Wisconsin 3: Ron Kind is retiring.

 ### Republican Retirements ###